TomazMPP/BombPrice/README.md

   - ✅ Enhance responsiveness of pages and components for phones and tablets to improve user experience. (**Completed on 28/3**).

 - **Ongoing:**
-  - 🟧 Optimize website performance for faster response times and smoother user experience.
+  - 🟧 Optimize website performance for faster response times and smoother user experience. (**Est. 29/03**)
+  - 🟧 Verified Listing ✔: Curated list of manually verified heroes or houses acknowledged as authentic NFTs.
+A 3% fee from the OpenSea price is required for listing. (**Est. 29/03**)

 - **Backlog:**
   - 🟦 Real-time synchronization of all listed NFTs on OpenSea via direct integration with the Polygon Network, instead of OpenSea API.
+  - 🟦 Implement a dedicated user interface where players can input OpenSea links of NFTs (houses or heroes) for automated authenticity validation.

 ## ⚖️ License:
 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.